International Player - Minor ITC Process

 1. The player's parents move to the country in which the new club is located for reasons not linked to soccer.

 2. The transfer takes place within the territory of the European Union.

 3. The player lives outside the country, but no further than 50km from a national border.
 In addition, the club with which the player wishes to be registered in the neighboring association is also within 50km of that border.

-Please note that these are the only exceptions that can be used to process an international transfer for a minor.
-U.S. Soccer is not permitted to proceed with a clearance request for a player that does not fit these categories.
-If a minor player does not fit one of these exceptions, U.S. Soccer can submit an application to the Players' Status Committee of FIFA to have them decide on whether or not a special exemption can be granted.
-For more information on how to proceed with this application process, please contact Michael Gorman.
+*Please note that these are the only exceptions that can be used to process an international transfer for a minor.
+U.S. Soccer is not permitted to proceed with a clearance request for a player that does not fit one of these two categories.

-In order to get registered under this process, the minor player (and parents) should follow these steps:
+In order to get registered under the first exception, the minor player (and parents) should follow these steps:

-1. Collect required documentation to prove that the player meets the first of the above-given exceptions:
+1. Collect required documentation to prove that the player meets the ‘parents’ exception:

 a.
 Player’s Passport

 e.
 Player’s Parents’ Proof of Residence (Utility bill, lease agreement, etc.)

 f.
 Player’s Parents’ Proof of Employment (Pay Stub, Employment Verification Letter, etc.)